VietnameseCoffee/copters/README.md

 * Canvas to render the app and its apposite animations
 * Webpack to manage dependencies

+## Design

+The app will contain a single HTML canvas element where the rendering of the game occurs.

 Timeline

 Day 2: render the board helicopter and obstacles and walls, Understand basic movement and gravity